Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 4. You're done!
 All messages sent into the configured Discord channel and Eco chat channel should now be cross posting all player messages.

 ## Command Settings
-**Discord Command Prefix**
+**Discord Command Channels**
-The prefix to put before commands in order for the Discord bot to recognize them as such.
-In all command examples `?` is used as Discord command prefix as this is the default prefix.
-Eco commands always use `/` as command prefix as this is hard coded into the game client.

-**Admin Roles**
-The Discord roles for which to allow the use of admin commands.
-Role names are case insensitive.

-**Eco Command Channel**
-The Eco chat channel to use for commands that outputs public messages, excluding the initial # character.
+The Discord channels in which users are allowed to use commands.
+Admins override this and can use commands anywhere.
+If no channel is configured, users can use commands in any channel.

 **Max Trade Watcher Displays Per User**
 The maximum amount of Trade Watcher Displays allowed for each user.
 Note that lowering this will not remove any existing watchers.

 **Invite Message**
-The message to use for the /DiscordInvite command.
+The message to use for the /PostInviteMessage command.
 The invite link is fetched from the Network configuration (the _Discord Address_ field) and will replace the [LINK] token.
 The message needs to include at least one [LINK] token in order to function and the _Network_ configuration needs to have the _Discord Address_ field filled out.

 ## Displays, Feeds and Inputs
 All displays, feeds and inputs require a [Channel Link](#linking-chat-channels) and will be considered turned off until a valid one exists.
 For more information, see the [Modules Page](Modules.md).

 ## Plugin Configuration
-**Log Level and Backend Log Level**
+**Log Level**
-The _Log Level_ and _Backend Log Level_ should generally be kept at their defaults unless you are troubleshooting an issue or want to turn off the output in the Eco server log.
+Controls what type of DiscordLink log messages are printed to the console.
+This should generally be kept at the default unless you are troubleshooting an issue or want to turn off the output in the Eco server log.

+**Backend Log Level**
+Controls what type of Discord/DSharp log messages should be printed to the console.
+This should almost always be kept at the default unless you are troubleshooting an issue related to Discord rather than DiscordLink.

 **Notes**
 * All message types below the selected one will be printed as well.